ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

 </code></pre>

+### Difference between Spring DAO and Spring ORM

+**DAO** is a design pattern to minimize coupling between the application an the backend
+**ORM** deals with how to  map objects into an object relationation database which reduess coupling between the database and application.
+If you use **ORM** without **DAO** then your application will become ORM dependent so it would be hard to move from one ORM (say hibernate) to another ORM (e.g. NoSQL).

+Spring DAO is implemented using @Repository annotation.
+Spring repository extends JPARepository and passes JPA entity and its primary key.

+<pre class="prettyprint highlight"><code class="language-java" data-lang="java">
+@Repository
+public interface PersonRepository extends JPARepository<Person, PersonPK> {
+    public List<Person> findByFirstName(String firstName);
+    @Query("Your SQL query")
+    public List<Person> findByAddress(String firstName);
+}

+<code></pre>

 ### How to get ServletContext and ServletConfig object in a Spring Bean?

 Implement **ServletContextAware** and **ServletConfigAware** interfaces and override below methods